MoBiodiv/mobsim/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this version we have:

-* Formatted the reference according to the suggestions of Uwe Ligges and changed from a reference using the bioRXiv labe to the DOI

-* Included a reference to the paper describing the package in the DESCRIPTION file, see [](https://www.biorxiv.org/content/early/2017/10/26/209502), as suggested by the CRAN team member Swetlana Herbrandt
+* Fixed the problems that caused mobsim to be archived on CRAN: essentially by removing the dependency on spatstat.core and using spatstat.random and spatstat.geom instead.

-* Fixed small typos in the vignettes and documentation
+* Fixed inst/CITATION and DESCRIPTION
+* Added features to major functions

 ## Test environments
-* local ubuntu 16.04 LTS, R 3.4.2
+* local - Darwin, R 4.3.1
-* win-builder (devel and release)
+* win-builder (release and devel)
+* r hub - Ubuntu Linux 20.04.1 LTS, R-release, GCC
+* r hub - Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results

-There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Felix May <felix.may@posteo.de>’

-It seems this is normal for the first submission of a package
+0 errors | 1 warnings | 0 notes

 ## Downstream dependencies

-I ran devtools::revdep_check() locally

-0 packages with problems

-No ERRORs or WARNINGs found :)
+We ran revdepcheck::revdep_check() locally and no packages depend on mobsim any more.

+Best wishes,

+Felix may and Alban Sagouis